devbobo/homebridge-platform-wemo/README.md

 ```

 The module will try and find all your WeMo Devices and make them available to HomeBridge / HomeKit / Siri.

+The discovery process can be a little hit or miss with the Wemo platform so if all your devices are not discovered try restarting homebridge a few times and make sure all Lights (Bulbs) are on!

 # ToDo